 But the truth of the matter is, I am hopeful that the process I am going through right this minute (and have gone through about 43,200 minutes already) will cease to feel desperate, not remind me of crack addiction, no longer have me mourning, allow me once again to eat meals with my husband, and have me not feeling as though I am being tortured most hours of most days of the week.

 I’m hopeful that I will, indeed, overcome the sugar addiction that I have been unconsciously feeding for over a decade now.
 It went into overdrive when I met and married another sugar addict (isn’t that how it always goes?) and discovered I needed to drop sugar to heal a damaged gut (more on that later).
-Peeling back the layers of an onion.
-It’s a metaphor for life and growth that might not be perfect but never gets old.

 At about the same time, I was told I was a likely candidate for Marfan Syndrome, a potentially deadly disorder of the aortic valve.
 I was pulled from daily gym class and spent that hour each day in the library with the "special" kids.
 I was required to have echocardiograms and EKGs every 6 months for the foreseeable future, if not the rest of my life.

 I don't remember if it was a few months or a year later, but sometime after that initial diagnostic period, I was fitted for a back brace.
 I was expected to wear it 23 hours a day until I stopped growing--approximately 6 years.
 Yeah, right.
 Sometimes it's nice to take a minute and remind myself of all the many reasons why I love yoga.
 Because I'm hyper flexible, I often have to forgo extensive asana practice in favor of targeted strength training for my hips, shoulders, back, and core.

 But yoga is my rock, the calm eye of the hurricane, the lighthouse pointing the way home when seas are rough and skies are menacing, the thing I return to after allowing myself to get scattered in the ego-driven winds circling us all at any given time.
-And here are some answers to the question, "Why do I love yoga?":

-Now that I am in my 40th year on this planet, women ask me all the time about weight loss, healthy exercise, and being fit when you're over 40.
+And here are some answers to the question, "Why do I love yoga?": Now that I am in my 40th year on this planet, women ask me all the time about weight loss, healthy exercise, and being fit when you're over 40.
 I am more than happy to coach women through the process of adopting and adhering to an effective fitness plan, even those who have never worked out or experienced the improved mood, energy, and metabolism that accompany an effective fitness routine.
 The older we get, the more important effective fitness training is for our mental and physical wellbeing.
 Thus, when I was approached by Outreach NC, a broad-ranging lifestyle publication for active adults, to contribute to their May 2014 issue, I jumped at the chance.
 You can download and read my contributions in this article by Michelle Goetzl entitled "The Gift of Health" by clicking the link at the bottom of the post.
 In it, I touch on:

 If you know someone who is 40 or older, please share this piece and know that, yes, women over 40 can be as fit and healthy as women at any other age! ![]()

 Ah, self-massage, also known as self myofascial release (SMR), is a method of giving your aching muscles a serious rub down without having to pay much money or even get undressed.

-I talk about my homemade tool for self-massage in this piece at haubermethod.com I called "My Favorite Cheap DIY Massage."
-And my good friend and Hauber Method™ team member Stacey Mata, MS, explains in detail why we need self-massage in the first place.
+I talk about my homemade tool for self-massage in a piece I wrote at haubermethod.com I called "My Favorite Cheap DIY Massage."
+(You can find a link to that page at the end of this post.)
 As a fitness pro with decades of experience and a really crooked spine that causes all sorts of muscle imbalances on a daily basis, I need self-massage or I'd be 1) in pain all the time, or 2) spending a fortune--more than I already do--on professional massages.
 The gift of my favorite cheap DIY massage is just that: It's cheap, and I can do it myself, no matter where I go.
 If Jillian Michaels hates her butt, then you should too.

 That's the underlying message behind this news from Ms. Michaels [this was an Examiner article and it's no longer live so I removed the link].
 It's just one more piece of evidence that